Dalit bangladesh discrimination discriminatie

 Caste-based discrimination

-Caste is an ancient system of social hierarchy based on one’s birth which is tied to concepts of purity and social status.
+Caste is an ancient system of social hierarchy based on birth and linked to concepts of purity and social status.
 This system is deeply rooted in the culture of several South Asian countries.
-In particular, casteless people, also known as Dalits or people from the Scheduled Caste, are considered inferior in countries where the caste system exists.
+In particular, casteless people, or people belonging to the so-called ‘Scheduled Castes’ (who often refer to themselves as Dalits), are widely considered to be inferior in countries where the caste system exists.
 They face all kinds of social exclusion.
-This caste-based discrimination affects 260 million people.

 The link between caste and religion